fenago/data-science/lab_guides/Lab_13.md

 analyze the results:

-1. Open a new Colab notebook for this exercise.
+1. Open a new Jupyter notebook for this exercise.

 2. Perform the initial 12 steps of *Exercise 13.01*, *Benchmarking the Logistic Regression Model on the Dataset*, such that the dataset is